AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 <object data="assets/folded-expectation.svg" type="image/svg+xml"></object>

-If you click on the picture to apply the unitarity condition you will see the emergence of a "light cone", reflecting the region of the circuit that affects the expectation value.
+If you click on the picture you can toggle the effect of applying the unitarity condition.
+After unitarity has been used to eliminate as many gates as possible, a "light cone" emerges, reflecting the region of the circuit that affects the expectation value.

 ### Reduced density matrix